yyyooo/yyyooo.github.io/_posts/wetry/en/2021-06-23-Wetry-Hello-World!.md

 author: JackeyD
 ---

->Just download and install the Wetry app, you can browse Weibo and Zhihu content in Wetry (Automatic translation)
+>Join the group and communicate with each other:
 >
->To log in to Weibo and Zhihu, please refer to [Tutorial Video](#wetry-app-official-video-tutorial)
+> [Facebook](https://www.facebook.com/Wetry-106541671718547)
 >
->Tham gia nhóm và giao tiếp với nhau:
+>Just download and install the Wetry app, you can browse Weibo and Zhihu content in Wetry (automatic translation, no need to log in to Weibo and Zhihu account)
 >
-> [Facebook](https://www.facebook.com/Wetry-106541671718547)
+>Follow and Comment functions need to log in to Weibo and Zhihu accounts:
+>1.
+It is best to download and install the WeChat app first, and then register a WeChat account
+>2.
+Log in to Weibo app through WeChat account
+>3.
+In the Weibo app, scan the Wetry app QR code to log in to the Weibo account
+>4.
+Please refer to related [Tutorial Video](#wetry-app-official-video-tutorial)
+>5.
+Log in Zhihu account in the same way

 #### Download local